 The short answer is "yes."

-Gamers battle tooth and nail for online supremacy even at the sport's amateur levels.
+Gamers battle tooth and nail for online supremacy, even at the sport's amateur levels.
 As a result, these matches aren't just tense but also fun to watch.
 Does this sound familiar?
-In our opinion, it sounds like the traits of any sport.
+It sounds like the traits of any sport.